hansonkd/rhubarb/README.md

 # Migrations

 Rhubarb has basic support for migrations.
-It will watch for
+It will watch for new, changed columns and tables.

 ## Migration Commands
 Make migrations with: